csaund/gesture-to-language/README.md

 * :white_check_mark: Takes those transcripts, and gets their linguistic forms (nltk?)

 * :heavy_minus_sign: Takes those linguistic forms, categorize them into linguistic categories by:

   * :white_check_mark: sentiment

   * :white_check_mark: tfidf

   * :x: syntax

 * :x: matches up and compares gestures <--> sentences that accompany them

 ## Evaluation
 * Computationally, see overlap between sentence categories and gesture categories
 * Subjectively, see people's matching abilities (gesture --> candidate sentences from categories)

+### Known Issues:
+- Currently if a gesture goes to the last frame of the file, it doesn't load the last frame due to a bug in `get_keyframes_per_gesture`.
+Can't be arsed to fix it because I'm pretty sure I know why it happens and it's literally only the last frame that it happens on.
+- I am very sketched out by the movements when they go into the last frame.
+It shows movement/keyframes in time periods when the screen is black, so I need to look more into OpenPose to see how they report keyframes when the skeleton seems to disappear...
+Seems like the gesture should have been cut off but I'm also not sure about how Berkeley did their gesture segementation.
+- Also sketchy is a low number of frames for some gestures.